Home

 Warning: Undefined variable $post_id in /home/webpages/lima-city/booktips/wordpress_de-2022-03-17-33f52d/wp-content/themes/fast-press/single.php on line 26

-Supreme Court docket sides with Ted Cruz, hanging down cap on use of marketing campaign funds to repay personal campaign loans
+Supreme Court docket sides with Ted Cruz, hanging down cap on use of marketing campaign funds to repay private campaign loans

 2022-05-17 09:29:17

-#Supreme #Court #sides #Ted #Cruz #striking #cap #marketing campaign #funds #repay #personal #campaign #loans
+#Supreme #Court #sides #Ted #Cruz #putting #cap #marketing campaign #funds #repay #personal #marketing campaign #loans

 Chief Justice John Roberts wrote the 6-3 determination.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-"The question is whether or not this restriction violates the First Modification rights of candidates and their campaigns to engage in political speech," Roberts wrote.
-He said there is "little question" that the law does burden First Modification electoral speech.
-"Any such legislation should be a minimum of justified by a permissible interest," he added, and the federal government had not been in a position to establish a single case of so-called "quid pro quo" corruption.
+"The question is whether this restriction violates the First Amendment rights of candidates and their campaigns to interact in political speech," Roberts wrote.
+He stated there is "no doubt" that the legislation does burden First Modification electoral speech.
+"Any such regulation should be at least justified by a permissible interest," he added, and the government had not been capable of determine a single case of so-called "quid pro quo" corruption.

 Roberts concluded that the "provision burdens core political speech with out correct justification."